 Ao Thalane (kayak in the mangroves)

-A little higher than the small mountain of Khao Ngon Nak, you can reach the Ao Thalane Bay (also spelled Tha Len).
-Located just 5km as the crow flies from Tabkaek Beach mentioned just above, there are still 35km by road…
+A little higher up than the small mountain of Khao Ngon Nak, you can reach Ao Thalane Bay (also spelled Tha Len).
+Located only 5km as the crow flies from Tabkaek Beach mentioned above, it's still 35km by road…

-The best way to enjoy the place and explore this bay and these mangroves is to rent a kayak in the Ao Thalane village.
-You will find several for rent for something like 500 Baht, otherwise they obviously offer accompanied tours.
+The best way to appreciate the area and explore this bay and its mangroves is to rent a kayak in the village of Ao Thalane .
+You'll find several for rent for around 500 Baht, or they also offer guided tours.

 Located in the heart of a natural network of canals in the mangrove, you will be surrounded by the karst rock cliffs so characteristic of the Krabi region.
 In this unique ecosystem, you can come across birds, monkeys and crabs walking in the shallow waters of the bay.